-If you're running pynetworktables as part of a RobotPy robot - relax, pynetworktables is setup as a server automatically for you, just like in WPILib!
+If you're running NetworkTables as part of a RobotPy robot - relax, NetworkTables is setup as a server automatically for you, just like in WPILib!

-If you're trying to connect to the robot from a coprocessor (such as a Raspberry Pi) or from the driver station, then you will need to ensure that you initialize pynetworktables correctly.
+If you're trying to connect to the robot from a coprocessor (such as a Raspberry Pi) or from the driver station, then you will need to ensure that you initialize NetworkTables correctly.
+The following shows how to initialize pyntcore correctly as a client.